jamesbuckett/zta-financial-institution-visual-glossary/README.md

-# An Illustrated Visual Glossary for Zero Trust Architecture
+# A Visual Glossary for Zero Trust Architecture Terms

 ## ROLE
 You are an expert instructional designer, front-end engineer, and technical